 I like to use chicken tenders in this recipe since they are thin and cook really fast.
 The texture is also great for kids since they are very moist when cooked in a skillet.
 You could also do this with chicken thighs or chicken breasts, though you’ll want to increase the cooking time for each.

-TIP: A good rule of thumb is to cook either of those thicker cuts until they are almost opaque before flipping them over.
+TIP: A good rule is to cook either of those thicker cuts until they are almost opaque before flipping them over.
 Then they’ll cook through quickly.

 Ingredients You Need